How To Fix Broken Inventory Processes

 Conclusion

-Determining the issue was easy during the first week.
-The locations system broke because the previous management did not execute their job functions.
-At the very least a manager’s responsibility is to ensure his or her employees has the knowledge and tools to do their jobs correctly while holding them accountable for the work they perform.
-In this instance, Thomas knew he could fix the issues because the current employees were already familiar with the tools, and that it was just a matter of fixing the processes they use.
-Also, the notion of replacing and hiring 30+ new employees at the same time for one location would take more time than the location could afford.
-Furthermore, management should also be analyzing the operational reports consistently to ensure books are balanced within the organization.
+Identifying the issue was straightforward during the first week: the location's system had failed due to the previous management’s failure to properly execute their responsibilities.
+At a minimum, a manager’s role is to ensure employees have the knowledge and tools they need to perform their jobs effectively, while holding them accountable for their work.
+Thomas recognized that the current employees were already familiar with the tools; the real challenge was fixing the broken processes they followed.
+Replacing and hiring over 30 new employees for one location would have taken far more time than the location could afford.
+Additionally, management should have been consistently reviewing operational reports to ensure the organization’s books were balanced and operations ran smoothly.

-Regarding the broken inventory procedures as it relates to an audit is massive.
-However, Thomas simplifies the inventory audit as follows.
-An auditor uses multiple methods to check a company’s inventory to confirm that the financial records and physical count of goods match.
-In this instance, the audit revealed the inventory was off nearly $2M.
-Once the processes were corrected and inventory systems balanced with the books the location was on its way moving forward as a revenue producing operation.
+The impact of the broken inventory procedures on the audit process was significant.
+However, Thomas simplified the inventory audit process.
+Auditors use various methods to verify that a company’s financial records align with the physical count of goods.
+In this case, the audit revealed a discrepancy of nearly $2M in inventory.
+Once the processes were corrected and the inventory systems were aligned with the financial records, the location was able to move forward as a fully functioning, revenue-generating operation.

-Last, the parent organization at this time operated nearly 1,000 brick and mortar locations, and this location was at the bottom of the company list.
-Several months after correcting the issues, the store made it onto the top 25 profitable locations for the company, thus proving that using correct procedures and ensuring employees have the knowledge and tools to do their jobs correctly while being held accountable for the work they perform is key to a smooth running operation that produces a profit.
+At the time, the parent organization operated nearly 1,000 brick-and-mortar locations, and this particular store was ranked at the bottom.
+However, several months after addressing the issues, the store was ranked among the top 25 most profitable locations in the company.
+This turnaround demonstrated that implementing the correct procedures, ensuring employees have the knowledge and tools to perform their jobs effectively, and holding them accountable for their work are critical factors in creating a smoothly run operation that drives profitability.